Skip to main content

 Containers on the map

-Dropping such a task or set of tasks will immediately render a container on the planning board.
+Dropping that task or set of tasks immediately renders a container on the planning board.

 Containers on the map